AbhishekJunnarkar/DS-ML-Projects/Module-Capstone-Project/Project_1_Predict_The_House_Prices/README.md

 # Objective

 **Build a model to predict the house prices.
-The columns are self explanatory**
+The columns are self-explanatory**

 ## Expected Outcomes
 - Programme Directors are interested to see the following: